|ITU implementing WSIS|

 World Summit on the Information Society

-[CaRP] XML error: syntax error at line 1
+[CaRP] XML error: not well-formed (invalid token) at line 134

 |ITU called to play a key role in WSIS